Useful Notes: Polish-Soviet War

 that summer.
 Faced with a starving populace threatening to rise up in revolution against them, the German Junta gave control over to the civilian government which promptly arranged a cease-fire and promised to formally surrender in the near future.
 The government of the Kingdom of Poland, under the leadership of Polnische Wehrmacht commander General Józef Piłsudski (pronounced 'piwsudski'), refused to be disarmed alongside the Deutsche-Wehrmacht: instead they started expanding their army, declared full independence, and promptly invaded Austria-Hungary (to occupy mostly-Polish Galicia and mostly-Ukrainian Podolia).

-But while Russia had collapsed into Civil War and the Central Powers had been defeated and were being disarmed, the future of eastern Europe was left unclear.
-However, Poland's borders were disputed, in particular Poland's border with the de facto
+But while Russia had collapsed into Civil War and the Central Powers had been defeated and were being disarmed, the borders of all the new countries of central and eastern Europe were disputed.
+Poland's border with the de facto

 In 1919 the anti-Bolshevik forces had finally rallied under Admiral Kolchak's leadership and were waging a furious campaign to attempt to link up their forces in Russian Asia with those in the Caucusus before marching on Moscow.
 With the Red Army strained to its limits trying to fend them off, the Polish Army saw this as a perfect opportunity to strike against the Reds and launched an offensive/intervention/territorial-consolidation operation into Soviet-held Belorussia